 Starting at the second feeding after the procedure, place your thumb and index finger under your baby’s tongue on either side of the incision.
 Lift your baby’s tongue while gently pushing back at the same time so that you can see the diamond shaped area where the cut was made, and hold it for 3 seconds.

 There may be a small amount of blood as the area stretches but this is normal.
-Do the stretching exercise 5-8 times a day (every three to four hours) for two weeks after the procedure.
+Do the stretching exercise 5-8 times a day (every three to four hours) for 3-4 weeks after the procedure.
 For some babies, healing may take a little longer, so if you stop the stretching exercises and breastfeeding becomes uncomfortable again, resume the stretching exercises for another few days.

-• Tongue Mobility
+- Tongue Mobility

 Breastfeeding is the most effective exercise for encouraging effective sucking.
 For breastfeeding babies under the age of 3 months, sucking issues related to tongue-tie often resolve spontaneously after the tongue-tie is released, with no other intervention needed.